zellwk/zellwk.com/src/posts/2020-10-28-javascript-prototype.md

 perf('In Prototype', _ => { instance.inPrototype() }, count)
 ```

-The average results are summarised in this table as follows:
+The average results are summarised as follows:

 | Test          | 1,000,000 ops  | 10,000,000 ops |
 |:-----------|:--------------|:---------------|